-Is Disney World’s On-Site Advantage Disappearing…or Reappearing?
+Is Disney World’s On-Site Advantage Disappearing or Reappearing?!

 For years, there were big benefits to staying at Walt Disney World owned resorts: free transportation, better line-skipping options, extra hours, and more that justified the higher cost.
 In this post, we’ll take a new look at how perks have changed and whether on-site hotels are still worth the premium pricing.
-(Updated February 3, 2023.)
+(Updated September 17, 2023.)

 However, that started to change even pre-closure.
 We still love a lot of Walt Disney World hotels and do on-site stays, but no longer strongly recommend them for everyone.
 Accordingly, what we are going to do is ask and attempt to answer an important question: what if the selling points of staying on-site are no longer as valuable as conventional WDW planning wisdom suggests?

 This is a question we originally posed a few years ago as Walt Disney World hotel prices began to soar and the advantages offered by on-site perks were less noteworthy.
 Since reopening, we’ve revisited this topic a couple of times for different reasons.
-That started with the end of Extra Magic Hours and free FastPass, as well as the still-temporary suspension of the Disney Dining Plan.
+That started with the end of Extra Magic Hours and free FastPass, as well as the suspension of the Disney Dining Plan.

 Next, let’s turn to Walt Disney World’s two replacements for Extra Magic Hours: Early Entry and Extended Evening Hours.
 Early Theme Park Entry allows all on-site resort guests and those staying at select third party hotels to enjoy 30-minute access to any Walt Disney World theme park, every day before normal operating hours begin.